I have been working on a big project for many months called Tea Share and in the process, I switched to SvelteKit from Next.js.

 <form action="?/login" method="POST" use:enhance>...</form>

 To me, writing UIs in Svelte were nicer than JSX.
-The JavaScript (with TypeScript support) is minimal & feels like just vanilla JS without the pain points.
+The JavaScript (With TypeScript support) is minimal & feels like just vanilla JavaScript without the pain points.

+The UI code, after converting to Svelte, decreased by 33%.
 Svelte also has a lot of shorthands that make writing UIs easier.
-Here are only some of them in one snippet:
+So convenient, I can fit a lot of them in one snippet:

 <script lang="ts">